 - The allocation process for 833 numbers is updated from the previous process

-- Each provider is only allocated a maximum of 2,000 numbers up front, no matter their size. (i.e. Global Call Forwarding and Verizon each get a maximum of 2,000 numbers)
+- Each provider is only allocated a maximum of 2,000 numbers up front, no matter their size. (i.e. Sprint, Global Call Forwarding, and Verizon each get a maximum of 2,000 numbers)

 - You can still get an 833 number after the release date, but the availability of certain vanity numbers might be limited

 833’s are the latest toll free prefix.
 Call Global Call Forwarding today to reserve your number!
-We offer free consultations over the phone and would love to help your business grow.
+We offer free consultations over the phone and a free trial program in 2020.
+We would love to help your business grow.